Talent-Catalog/talentcatalog/docs/v221/context_sensitive_help.md

-In an upcoming release we will add help icons to the Talent Catalog in the appropriate places, so that users can click on these icons and see the context-sensitive help links right where they need it and navigate to the shown links for help.
+In an upcoming release we will add help icons to the Talent Catalog in the appropriate places, so that users can click on these icons and see the context-sensitive help links right where they need it, and navigate directly to the help they need.

 You're welcome to start adding your context-sensitive help links via Settings, like those already shown for Canada - that's where this idea came from!